 Amidst the pandemic, the PenFed Foundation Veteran Entrepreneur Investment Program (VEIP) realized the opportunity to prepare and strengthen veteran-owned small businesses to better serve the economy and create meaningful jobs.
 Military entrepreneurs are perfectly poised to act on this opportunity, as they have the resourcefulness, grit, and flexibility needed to succeed.

-The PenFed Foundation Veteran Entrepreneur Investment Program (VEIP)’s Ignition Challenge strengthens small businesses that are run by veteran entrepreneurs.
-The Ignition Challenge is a competition in which entrepreneurs can identify their business impact and goals, compete for votes, and winners will receive both funding and mentorship.
+VEIP’s Ignition Challenge is a competition in which military entrepreneurs with a new business or an idea for a business can identify their business impact and goals, compete for votes, and winners will receive both funding and mentorship.

 The military provides veterans with the exact skills – leadership, teamwork, discipline, and flexibility – needed to launch successful businesses.
 Approximately one-in-four veterans has expressed interest in starting a business.
 When veterans are successful in launching businesses, they tend to out earn non-veteran entrepreneurs.
 Unfortunately, veteran entrepreneurship has declined because of limited professional networks, as well as lack of access to capital: veterans are 30 percent more likely to be turned down for a request made for credit than non-veterans.